There are a lot of similarities between the Ink Business Unlimited and Ink Business Cash:

 Furthermore, I’d say that while the Ink Business Unlimited offers an excellent return, it also has more substitutes:

-- The Blue Business℠ Plus Credit Card from American Express (no annual fee) offers 2x Membership Rewards points on the first $50,000 spent every calendar year
+- The Blue Business℠ Plus Credit Card from American Express (no annual fee (Rates & Fees)) offers 2x Membership Rewards points on the first $50,000 spent every calendar year

 - The Chase Freedom Unlimited® (no annual fee) also offers 1.5x points per dollar spent; while it’s a personal card, many people with small businesses are in a position where they can use a personal credit card and then reimburse themselves for business expenses